Long runs are an integral part of almost every runner’s training plan, regardless of whether they are preparing for a 5K or a marathon.

 InfoRunning by feel is the most demanding method since your subjective feelings can easily fool you.
 This is especially true for beginners since one of the most common beginner mistakes is running too fast or miscalculating your running pace.
 Therefore, be careful while running by feel and listen to your body.
 Remember that it is better to run slower than your anticipated exertion than faster.

 How often should you do a long run?

-Generally, long runs are done once a week.
-However, mind the types of long runs that you’re doing.
-It is not advisable to do a specific type of long run every week, such as a progressive long run or a long run with which you simulate race conditions.
+It is not recommended to do a specific type of long run every week, such as a progressive long run or a long run with which you simulate race conditions.